benchristel/verse/docs/articles/talk.md

 - the practices of software development are at the core of all of this.
 We will build the future.
 But...
 - we do not know what we are doing
+- we are not like other engineering fields
+- we understand how computers work
+- what we don't understand is ourselves

 - Context-free
   - lots of experts think they have programming figured out